mariachiara-github/PacBio-analysis/README.md

 # PacBio Analyses for fusion transcripts validation in RNA sequencing HiFi data

-Two different analyses were developed to validate a list of 717 short-read fusion transcripts (FTs), detected by FusionCatcher, in long-read PacBio data (Iso-Seq data).
+We collected RNA sequencing brain data from three publicly available datasets to validate the 717 fusion transcripts (FTs), detected by FusionCatcher, in PacBio long reads.
+The flnc.bam(full-length, non-concatemer reads)files for each sample were used for this purpose.

+In the first dataset, PacBio Kinnex full-length RNA (Homo sapiens – Cerebellum) [1], the FLNC files of the 3 cerebellum samples were directly available for download.
+In the second dataset (DDBJ: PRJDB15555)[2], the CCS reads for each of the 12 samples were disclosed, and the FLNC reads were generated following the Iso-Seq pipeline [3].
+HiFi reads (predicted accuracy ≥Q20) were first extracted from the CCS reads of each sample using extracthifi (v3.1.1) [4] PacBio tool, and with the subsequent Iso-Seq workflow, primers were removed using lima (v2.9.0) tool and isoseq refine (v4.0.0) was used for trimming PolyA tails and concatemer removal.
+From the third dataset [5] the subreads.bam files were disclosed; therefore, the ccs (v3.4.1 and v8.0.0) tool [6] was first used to extract HiFi reads, and FLNC reads were then generated using lima and isoseq refine Iso-Seq tools as previously described.
+After we obtained all the flnc.bam files, minimap2 (v2.28-r1209) [7] was used to first index the 7171 FTs, and then to map the FLNC long reads on the FT sequences, allowing for a maximum of 3 mismatches in a sequence of 86bp.
+Validation of FTs Detected by minimap2 in pbfusion
+A de novo

+### Fusion Transcripts Detections in Long Reads PacBio HiFi Data by minimap2
-1. The first one aimed to validate FTs in long reads using an alignment tool,```minimap2```.
-The ```__minimap2_alignment_pacbio.py__```Python code was employed for this purpose.
+First, we aimed to validate FTs in long reads using an alignment tool,```minimap2(v2.28-r1209)```, that we used to first index the 717 FTs, and then to map the FLNC long reads on the FT sequences, allowing for a maximum of 3 mismatches in a sequence of 86bp.
+The ```minimap2_alignment_pacbio.py```Python code was employed for this purpose.
+The results of the minimap2 were recorded for the samples of the first and the second dataset.
+The samples of the third dataset were solely used to search for KANSL1_ARL17A/B, KANSL1_LRRC37A3, NAIP_OCLN and NSF_LRRC37A3 FTs.

+### Validation of FTs Detected by minimap2 in pbfusion
+A _de novo_ FTs detection in Iso-Seq HiFi data was performed on the samples of the first and second dataset using the  [```pbfusion (v0.4.1) ```](https://github.com/PacificBiosciences/pbfusion/tree/master?tab=readme-ov-file).
+The Iso-Seq HiFi reads (FLNC) were first aligned to the human genome (GRCh38.p13.genome.fa) by pbmm2(v1.14.99)[10].
+Then pbfusion was run on aligned reads, allowing the emission of both LOW and MEDIUM fusions.
+A python(v3.11.8) script was next developed to look for matches of FTs, identified by minimap2, in FTs detected by pbfusion.
+The matching was based on the read name of each FTs and using pandas library.

-4. The second analysis aimed to perform a _de novo_ analysis for finding fusion transcripts in long read data employing the __pbfusion__ tool [pbfusion](https://github.com/PacificBiosciences/pbfusion/tree/master?tab=readme-ov-file).
+2. The second analysis aimed to perform a _de novo_ analysis for finding fusion transcripts in long read data employing the __pbfusion__ tool [pbfusion](https://github.com/PacificBiosciences/pbfusion/tree/master?tab=readme-ov-file).

 ## Selected datasets to perform the two analyses